 Ability to tap into the right mind

 Being able to pause before reacting and choosing one’s thoughts.
-Understanding you are choosing at every moment.
-Choosing the higher self or ego-mindedness.
+Understanding that you are choosing at every moment.
+Selecting the higher self or ego-mindedness.
 This is an ability to tap into alternative perceptions.
 Choosing the perception which fits right-minded thinking, which is loving and honours self and others.

 Humility

-A recognition that we are all in it together and an appreciation that their choices matter and therefore they choose carefully and with humility.
-They understand that everyone is equally valuable, being one with the rest of humanity.
+A recognition that we are all in it together and an appreciation that their choices matter and, therefore, they choose carefully and with humility.
+They understand that everyone is equally valuable, being part of the whole of humanity.
 Understanding the great responsibility they bear with this knowledge.

 Vision

 A vision is borne out of collective interest and not self-interest.
 Being able to lead others for the greater good.
-Having the confidence and foresight to set out a way forward and the confidence of their ability to create and make a real difference.
+Having the confidence and foresight to set out a way forward, and the confidence in their ability to create and make a real difference.

 Responsibility

 A no-blame culture in every situation.
-The victim and persecutor dynamics are dissolved.
+The dynamics of the victim and the persecutor are dissolved.
 Taking personal responsibility for their own experience.
-Helping others to take responsibility too.
+Helping others to take responsibility, too.

 Generosity

-Kindness, inclusivity – not excluding anyone, sharing, realising everyone is equally valuable, and can equally make mistakes.
+Kindness, inclusivity – not excluding anyone, sharing, and realising everyone is equally valuable and can make mistakes equally.
 Always choosing to be kind to all, in every situation.

 Wisdom

-Realising everyone is either acting from their right mind, which is kindness, or their ego-mind where there is a lack of kindness.
-Realising that without contrast we can never learn and never choose.
-Accepting when the contrast appears negative, then learning and good can come.
+Realising that everyone is either acting from their right mind, which is kindness, or their ego-mind, where there is a lack of kindness.
+Realising that without contrast, we can never learn and never make a choice.
+Accepting when the contrast appears negative can then lead to learning and growth.

 And finally, they will be courageous.
 The ego decision-maker in our makeup and culture is the norm.
-True leaders have the courage to put their heads above the parapet and challenge the norm, whilst respecting everyone’s right to choose.
-No mean task.
+True leaders dare to put their heads above the parapet and challenge the norm, whilst respecting everyone’s right to choose—no mean task.

 Do you lead from your higher self?
-Do you have examples of great leadership?
+Do you have examples of outstanding leadership?
 What are your views?
 I’d love to hear from you.